jennybc/2013-11_sfu/README.md

 install.packages("knitr", dependencies = TRUE)
 ```

 We will also be joined by Scott Chamberlain from [rOpenSci](http://ropensci.org), who will share a short demo.
-To follow along in this section, please install the packages `rplos` (for retrieving literature data from the Public Library of Science) and `tm` (for text mining) and `ggplot2`.
+To follow along in this section, please install the packages `rplos` (for retrieving literature data from the Public Library of Science) and `tm` (for text mining) and `ggplot2` (visualization).
 Again, here is code that will do the installation:

 ```
 install.packages(c("rplos", "tm", "ggplot2"))